mjpcollins/dice-game/README.md

 | MarkovDecisionProcessAgent         |  13.53     |
 | MarkovDecisionProcessAgentAdjusted |  13.53     |

-Histograms comparing the performance of all the agents.
-The PerfectionistAgent is shown on a separate histogram as it's scores were too low to be compared with the other agents.
+Histograms comparing the performance of all the agents are presented below.
+The PerfectionistAgent is shown on a separate histogram as its scores were too low to be compared with the other agents.

 The Markov Decision Process agents perform identically and out perform all other agents.